 I have spent time in Medellin both in a group and as a solo traveller.
 I think that it is much safer than the reputation than it has and I felt the same walking around Medellin as I would a major city like Sydney, Aus or San Fransisco, US.
 There are upper class neighborhoods like El Poblado which are very expat friendly and cosmopolitan which is where I imagine most tourists would be staying.
-Use your wits the same way you would anywhere by not walking alone at night, keeping your belongings safe and drinking mindfully. :) about 2 years ago
+Use your wits the same way you would anywhere by not walking alone at night, keeping your belongings safe and drinking mindfully. :) over 2 years ago

 I also disagree with Polly.
 The people in Medellin were incredibly warm and friendly.
 However, you must speak at least conversational Spanish. if you can communicate, even poorly, everyone will welcome you and be happy to help.
 Medellin is beautiful, has perfect weather every day, and has many amazing sites to see.
 I stayed in a hostel in a slightly more touristy area, but I traveled all over.
 Don't be stupid and walk around with your wallet and camera hanging out, but that is advice for every city in the world, not just Medellin or Colombia.
 As long as you're savvy, you'll have a great time!
 Also, if you're adventurous, take a taxi up into the mountains surrounding the city, and go paragliding.
-There are not many places in the world with the proper wind currents for paragliding, but in Medellin, it is perfect and the views are breathtaking. about 2 years agoAnswered by Loc via WorldNomads.com
+There are not many places in the world with the proper wind currents for paragliding, but in Medellin, it is perfect and the views are breathtaking. over 2 years agoAnswered by Loc via WorldNomads.com